azrulhasni/keymico/README.md

 -   Both CockhroachDB and Minio are sync across AZs so that data loss is minimised

 -   We also mounted two disks per setup for Minio to use.
-There is also a 4th VM where we setup Minio (not shown here for brevity sake) as Minio requires a minimal of 4 VMs and 2 disks each

 -   Keycloak is not setup as a cluster.
-Despite that, given that Keycloak’s database is highly available, Keycloak access is maintained even in the incident of an AZ failure
+Despite that, given that Keycloak’s database is highly available, Keycloak access is maintained even in the incident of an AZ failure.

 -   All Keymico services are secured using self-signed TLS certificates.
 The application's (i.e. Keymico bank’s) services are secured at the Nginx load